Looking to buy life insurance?

 If you want to pay by monthly instalments you can also gain protection by using the a credit card to pay any deposits or asking your provider to pay part of the bill upfront using the card.

-31 funeral plan providers are currently authorised by the FCA.
+As of March 2026, 31 funeral plan providers were authorised by the FCA.
 But several firms went bust during the clean up, including Safe Hands, leaving 46,000 customers with a worthless plan.

 FCA regulation includes: